nvladimus/npy2bdv/README.md

     - virtual stacks can be written with multiple subsampling levels and compression.

  ## New features
- - The H5/XML datasets can now be **edited** in-place, e.g. by cropping selected views in `x,y,z`.
+ - The H5/XML datasets can now be **edited** in-place, e.g. by cropping selected views in `x,y,z`, and appending affine transforms to XML.
 Examples coming soon.

  ## Writing speed